Order of the Garter: Investiture and installation

+Privileges

-Precedence and privileges
+Precedence

 Members are assigned positions in the order of precedence, coming before all others of knightly rank, and above baronets.
 The wives, sons, daughters and daughters-in-law of Knights Companion are also assigned precedence.
 Relatives of Ladies Companion are not, however, assigned any special positions.
 (Generally, individuals can derive precedence from their fathers or husbands, but not from their wives.)
-The Chancellor is also assigned precedence, but since 1837 the office has been held by a diocesan bishop of the Church of England or a peer, who have a higher precedence than that bestowed by the Chancellorship.
+The Chancellor is also assigned precedence, but since 1837 the office has been held by a diocesan bishop of the Church of England or a peer, which have a higher precedence than that bestowed by the Chancellorship.

 Knights Companion prefix "Sir" and Ladies Companion prefix "Lady" to their forenames.
 Wives of Knights Companion may prefix "Lady" to their surnames, but no corresponding privilege exists for husbands of Ladies Companion.
 Such forms are not used by royalty, peers, peeresses, or Anglican clergymen, who instead use only the post-nominal letters.

 Knights and Ladies Companion use the post-nominal letters "KG" and "LG" respectively.
 When an individual is entitled to use multiple post-nominal letters, those of the Order of the Garter appear before all others, except "Bt" or "Bart" (Baronet), "VC" (Victoria Cross) and "GC" (George Cross).

+Heraldry

 In their heraldic achievements, members of the Order of the Garter may encircle their escutcheon with the Garter.
 Knights and Ladies Companion are also entitled to receive heraldic supporters, a privilege granted to few other private individuals.
 While some families claim supporters by ancient use, and others have been granted them as a special reward, only members of the Royal Family, peers, Knights and Ladies Companion of the Garter, Knights and Ladies of the Thistle, and Knights and Dames Grand Cross of the junior orders of chivalry are automatically entitled to them.